Shyam-Odedra/TalentMatch/README.md

 npm install
 ```

-3. Add your Gemini API Key:
+3. Create new .env file and Add your Gemini API Key like this:
 ```bash
 VITE_GOOGLE_GEMINI_API_KEY=your-api-key
 ```